Anbeeld/ACAI/docs/analysis.md

 - uses different mineral thresholds
 - contains `ap_voidborn` handling as a reserve requirement, not a higher actual upgrade cost

-`aai_starbases.500` (dormant — defined but never triggered):
+`aai_starbases.500` (dormant — defined but never triggered; see dormant pieces for the full layout patterns):

-- would convert non-shipyard upgraded starbases in systems without colonies or colonizable worlds into a defensive layout
-- defined patterns:
-  - starport: gun battery, missile battery, target uplink
-  - starhold: adds hangar bay, gun battery, and communications jammer
-  - fortress: adds two more gun batteries and disruption field

 `ACAI_Starbases_Effects.txt` contains the concrete module/building writers: